 "Depression in its own right is a disabling condition impairing all aspects of human function," say the authors of a study in Issues in Mental Health Nursing.
 "In persons with a chronic medical disease, depression often makes the management of chronic illness more difficult.
 Recently, vitamin D has been reported in the scientific and lay press as an important factor that may have significant health benefits in the prevention and the treatment of many chronic illnesses.
 Most individuals in this country have insufficient levels of vitamin D. This is also true for persons with depression as well as other mental disorders."

 If You're a Child, You Could Get Rickets

 "Severe lack of vitamin D causes rickets, which shows up in children as incorrect growth patterns, weakness in muscles, pain in bones and deformities in joints," says the Cleveland Clinic.
 "This is very rare.
 However, children who are deficient in vitamin D can also have muscle weakness or sore and painful muscles."

 What to Do if You Fear You Have a Vitamin D Deficiency

 "Your doctor can order a blood test to measure your levels of vitamin D," says the Cleveland Clinic.
 "There are two types of tests that might be ordered, but the most common is the 25-hydroxyvitamin D, known as 25(OH)D for short.
 For the blood test, a technician will use a needle to take blood from a vein.
 You do not need to fast or otherwise prepare for this type of test."
-And to get through life at your healthiest, don't miss: This Supplement Can Raise Your Cancer Risk, Experts Say.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.